DTLaboratory/dtlab-ingest-scala-alligator/reference/README.md

 Manage DtLab Telemetry Ingest Service.

-DtLab Ingest is an streaming service that feeds the DtLab actor system updates from the field.
+DtLab Ingest is a streaming service that feeds the DtLab actor system updates from the field.

 Base URLs: